talkohavy/lvlup/README.md

 lvlup status
 ```

-The status command provides information about the changes that currently exist in a nice tabular view.
+The status command provides information about all the `experience` files that currently exist in a nice tabular view.